FranziHH/DCCInspector-EX/README.md

 can be used directly.
 The ESP32 will go into deep sleep mode (to preserve battery when used stand-alone) if no input DCC signal is detected for two minutes, it resumes when reset.

+## OLED Display

+on the ESP32 the display of the IP address and the input PIN has been added

 ## Direct Connection

 How find out which pin used for direct connection?